 Kentucky Safe Infants Act

-The Kentucky Safe Infants Act allows parents to leave babies younger than three days old at a safe place.
+The Kentucky Safe Infants Act allows parents to leave babies younger than thirty (30) days old at a safe place.
 No one will call the police, and no one will ask for your name.

 If you leave your baby in a safe place, the baby will get medical care and be placed with a family for adoption.
 If you do not contact the Kentucky Cabinet for Health and Family Services within 30 days after leaving your baby in a safe place, the cabinet will begin the process of ending your parental rights.